tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 # Prefer storing your assets on the cloud

-Storing your assets on the local filesystem under `uploads/` directory is nice, but at some point, you'll have to synchronize this folder through all your environements, otherwise your local version will a complete different set of medias than the production and vice-versa.
+Storing your assets on the local filesystem under `uploads/` directory is nice, but at some point, you'll have to synchronize this folder through all your environments, otherwise your local version will a complete different set of medias than the production and vice-versa.

 Remember when we talked about reproducable builds ?
-Wouldn't it be nice if we can store our media remotly so we don't use local filesystem ?
+Wouldn't it be nice if we can store our media remotely so we don't use local filesystem ?
 Spoiler alert, yes, it's nice.

-The one other major advantage of this technique is **allow your website to scale** to recieve a huge pike of traffic load.
-All you have to do is to add more servers (horizontal scaling), since you have a reproductible build, the project and plugins will be the same on server number 1, 2, ...
+The one other major advantage of this technique is **allow your website to scale** to receive a huge spike of traffic load.
+All you have to do is to add more servers (horizontal scaling), since you have a reproducible build, the project and plugins will be the same on server number 1, 2, ...
 23, 24.

 Services you can use to store your media on the cloud :
 - [Amazon S3](https://aws.amazon.com/s3/).
 The most famous, yet, not the cheapest one 💸.